LISTEN to Your Preferences: An LLM Framework for Multi-Objective Selection: Experiments

 For each scenario, we crafted a unique preference utterance ($U$) written in conversational English to emulate a real-world directive.
 For instance, a preference might be articulated as: \textit{``If I fly in on Friday, I prefer to fly in early enough to get a good night of sleep...
 I prefer a direct flight.
-I have no preference for airline.''} The full set of preference utterances is provided in the appendix.
+I have no preference for airline.''} The full set of preference utterances is provided in the extended arXiv version.

-\paragraph{Shopping Dataset.} Our second domain involves an e-commerce scenario where a college student is shopping for headphones.
+\paragraph{Headphones Dataset.} Our second domain involves an e-commerce scenario where a college student is shopping for headphones.
 The preference utterance ($U$) for this task specifies a desire for a reliable pair of daily-use headphones that are over-ear, wireless, have active noise cancellation, a built-in microphone, and long battery life.

 To generate the dataset, we collected public product information for a range of headphones from Amazon.com using the \texttt{Scrapingdog} API.
-Each product is an item in our set $\mathcal{S}$, characterized by a mix of attribute types. \textbf{Numerical} attributes include price, average rating, review count, battery life (hours), and weight. \textbf{Categorical} attributes include the headphone type (e.g., ``Over-ear''), connectivity, noise cancellation mode, and the presence of a microphone.
+Each product is an item in our set $\mathcal{S}$, characterized by a mix of attribute types. \textbf{Numerical} attributes include price, average rating, review count, battery life (hours), and weight. \textbf{Categorical} attributes include the headphone type (e.g., ``Over-ear''), connectivity, noise cancellation mode, water resistance, and the presence of a microphone.
 Additionally, each item contains \textbf{textual} fields such as the product name, brand, and full description, which provide rich context for the LLM's evaluation.
+These categorical fields are label-encoded in the released feature table, with qualitative mappings supplied in the prompt header.